- What are the signs of a mental health crisis?

 - The phone number for a trusted friend or relative

 You will play an important role in ongoing support and monitoring of your teen’s mental health.
 Continue to learn and stay up-to-date on mental health topics.
+Be sure to take time for yourself when possible- your mental health and wellness will be important in helping your child/teen manage their mental wellbeing.
+You must put your Oxygen mask on before you can help others.
 Below are some additional resources you might find helpful.